Table of Contents

 - Antiepileptic drugs are not a contraindication to normal vaginal delivery or breastfeeding.

 Absence seizures are best treated by ethosuximide.
 Valproic acid has similar efficacy but more side effects.
 Valproic acid and lamotrigine are indicated if absence seizures are associated with tonic-clonic or myoclonic seizures.
-Ethosuximide is a t type calcium channel blocker with a long half-life of about 40 hours.
-Common side effects are mainly GI disturbance.
+Ethosuximide is a t-type calcium channel blocker with a long half-life of about 40 hours.
+Common side effect is GI disturbance.

 Generalized tonic-clonic, tonic and myoclonic seizures are best treated with valproic acid, lamotrigine and levetiracetam.
-Valproic acid acts via blockade of sodium and calcium channel.
-It is considered a broad spectrum antiepileptic medication that can be used for all kinds of seizure disorders.
+Valproic acid acts by blocking sodium and calcium channels.
+It is considered a broad spectrum antiepileptic medication, which can be used for all kinds of seizure disorders.
 Side effects include pancreatitis, weight gain, fetal defects, hair loss, GI upset, osteoporosis and abnormal blood count.

-lamotrigine is a similar broad spectrum anticonvulsant which acts by inhibiting glutamate release in the brain.
+Lamotrigine is a similar broad spectrum anticonvulsant that acts by inhibiting glutamate release in the brain.
 Side effects include rash, fatigue and cognitive impairment.
 Levetiracetam is also a broad spectrum drug with better side effect profile.
 It has no cognitive impairment effects but can induce fatigue, mood changes and insomnia.